juanbkm/donor2019/content/modalities/partnership-framework-arrangements.md

 * indicate the financing partner’s amount available for cofinancing over a period

-ADB’s first PFA was with the Government of Japan in 2007.
-This FPA, which they formalized as the “Framework Agreement for the Implementation of the Accelerated Cofinancing Scheme,” committed between $1 billion and $2 billion (equivalent) over 5 years for projects that enhance climate investments, strengthen regional cooperation, and support energy efficiency for countries in Central Asia, the Caucasus, and the Pacific.
+ADB’s [first](https://www.adb.org/documents/partnering-development-donor-report-2011) PFA was with the Government of Japan in 2007.
+This PFA, which they formalized as the “Framework Agreement for the Implementation of the Accelerated Cofinancing Scheme,” committed between $1 billion and $2 billion (equivalent) over 5 years for projects that enhance climate investments, strengthen regional cooperation, and support energy efficiency for countries in Central Asia, the Caucasus, and the Pacific.
 This was followed by agreements with the Republic of Korea and the Islamic Development Bank (IsDB) in 2008, the People’s Republic of China in 2009, and France's AFD in 2010.

-In 2019, ADB had active FPAs with 11 financing partners, with a total funding envelope of about $20.25 billion.
+In 2019, ADB had active PFAs with 11 financing partners, with a total funding envelope of about $20.25 billion.
 Two were expanded in 2019—those for the Agence Française de Développement (AFD) and the KfW—and one was newly signed with the Asian Infrastructure Investment Bank (AIIB).
-Under all active FCAs, ten projects amounting to $3.74 billion were signed in 2019.
+Under all active FPAs, ten projects amounting to $3.74 billion were signed in 2019.
 This represents 77% of sovereign cofinancing operations for the year.

 {{< fca >}}